BlueR00K/Note_Book_PY/OOP/polymorphism.md

 ## 5. Duck Typing in Python

+Python is a dynamically typed language and embraces the philosophy of "duck typing":

-- "If it walks like a duck and quacks like a duck, it’s a duck."
+> "If it walks like a duck and quacks like a duck, it’s a duck."

-- Python cares about methods/attributes, not the object's actual type.
+This means that Python cares about whether an object has the required methods and attributes, not about the object's actual type.
+If an object implements the expected interface, it can be used in place of any other object with the same interface.

 ```python
 class Bird: